dagger/dagger/docs/current/guides/757394-use-services.md

 </TabItem>
 </Tabs>

-This Dagger pipeline calls creates a service that proxies traffic through the host to the configured port.
+This Dagger pipeline creates a service that proxies traffic through the host to the configured port.
 It then sets the service binding on the client container to the host.

 :::note
 To connect client containers to Unix sockets on the host instead of TCP, see `Host.unixSocket`.